spang-lab/digger/README.md

 # diggeR

-A R package for interfacing (searching, downloading, uploading) datatomb.
+A simple R package for interfacing (searching, downloading, uploading) [datatomb](https://gitlab.spang-lab.de/containers/datatomb/).

+Coverage of the datatomb API is (intentionally) not complete.
+E.g., admin commands should not be possible via this interface.
+Pull requests or feedback on other missing functionality are greatly appreciated.

+A more feature-complete datatomb frontend available on the command line is [glacier](https://gitlab.spang-lab.de/jsimeth/glacier) (besides curl 😉). glacier includes functionality to track the "ancestry" of datasets.
+That means datasets typically have parents and children (This information is discarded when using diggeR).

 ## Configuration
 For persistent configuration, create a file in `XDG_CONFIG_HOME/diggeR/config.yml` like the following